EtomicCheese/Ultimate-Resourcepack-Docs/Ultimate-Resourcepack-Tutorial.md

 ## Json in Minecraft Syntax

-As resourcepacks are indeed an artistic venture, you are often presented with programming in `Json` depending on what you are doing.
+As resourcepacks are indeed an artistic venture, you are often presented with programming in `Json` depending on your situation.
 In order to make sure that you don't have to run around the internet searching for tutorials, I will display how to write in `Json` specifically for Minecraft right here.

-All data and information stored in `Json` resides in `objects`.
-Some `objects` has a defined name.
-First we create the `main object`.
-The `main object` does not need to have a defined name.
+All data and information stored in `Json` resides in `objects {}`.
+Some `objects {}` has a defined name.
+First we create the `main object {}`, which is simply an empty set of curly brackets.

 ```json
 {